ThabangJR/Vitalize-Gymanatics-Manager/README.md

 # Vitalize-Gymanatics-Manager

-"A simple Gymanstics Management System built with PHP and MySQL").
+A simple Gymanstics Management System built with PHP and MySQL").
+Designed to monitor gymnasts's attendance, score and selected programs

 ## 🚀 Features
 * **User Authentication:** Secure login and registration.